giantswarm/handbook/content/docs/observability/tracing/_index.md

 Distributed tracing is not a feature that comes by default in applications.
 They need to be instrumented by opentelemetry SDKs to be able to export traces.

 But there are cases where it is not possible to get traces from applications (blackbox or vendored applications, languages not equipped with opentelemetry SDKs like R).
 This is a really big blind spot in distributed tracing.
 The good news is that we can now rely on eBPF to get some basic traces from our applications.
-After experimenting with a few different tools like odigos, we tried out [Grafana Beyla](https://github.com/grafana/beyla) after in was released in version 1.0.0 and it looks to be the more mature solution (not relying on a lot of things that can fail and actually exporting traces from apps)
+After experimenting with a few different tools like odigos, we tried out [Grafana Beyla](https://github.com/grafana/beyla) after it was released in version 1.0.0 and it looks to be the most mature solution (not relying on a lot of things that can fail and actually exporting traces from apps)

 We ran it as an experiment for a customer but if the need arise, this is how we deployed it to trace an application written in R alongside an opentelemetry collector: